Is It Just Your Period or Something More?

 To effectively manage symptoms, treatment is necessary.
 At USA Fibroid Centers, we offer a minimally invasive option.
 This procedure is called Uterine Fibroid Embolization (UFE) and involves cutting of the blood supply to the arteries supplying blood to the fibroid(s).
 If the fibroid stops getting blood and nutrients from the arteries, it will begin to shrink and eventually die.
 This will evidently relieve most, if not all, of the uncomfortable or painful symptoms.

 UFE is a nonsurgical fibroid treatment that is performed in one of our outpatient centers, allowing women to go home the same day.
-If you are interested in finding a solution for your symptoms, please contact us today at 855-615-2555 or click here to schedule your appointment online.
+If you are interested in finding a solution for your symptoms, please contact us today at 855-615-2555 or click the button below to schedule your appointment online.